outaTiME/grunt-replace/README.md

 }
 ```

-> The previous code is already provided and was used for demonstration purposes only, checkout [Built-in Replacements](#built-in-replacements) for more information.
+> The previous code is already provided and was used for demonstration purposes only, check out the [Built-in Replacements](#built-in-replacements) for more information.

 Also supports object as replacement (we create string representation of object using [JSON.stringify]):